Biology of Diptera: Sexual selection and Courtship

+Parthenogenesis

+Among the documented species of dipterans, nearly 150 are presently known to employ parthenogenetic reproduction, and this number is likely a gross underestimate.
+In cases of parthenogenetic reproduction where meiosis is maintained, the particular mechanism involved is often automixis.
+The elements of meiosis that are retained in automixis are: (1) pairing of homologous chromosomes, (2) DNA double-strand break formation and (3) homologous recombinational repair at prophase I. These features of meiosis are considered to be adaptations for repair of DNA damage.

 Bioluminescence

 Around a dozen Keroplatidae species and Orfelia fultoni are unique among flies in displaying bioluminescence.
 In some species this is restricted to the larval stage but in others this feature is retained by the pupae and adults.
 It has been suggested that the ability to produce their own light is used by some predatory larvae as a lure for potential prey, although it also obviously makes themselves more susceptible to predation or parasitism.